stevehudgson3/devops-project-java-spa/README.md

 # Basic Java SPA

-Brief description of your project, highlighting its purpose and functionality.
+This project is to help build understanding of the fundamentals of DevOps pipelines and workflow

 ## Table of Contents